CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.facts.md

 - A `placeholder` is often indicated by a question mark `?` called `positional placeholder` or a colon followed by a variable name `:variable_name` called `named placeholder`.

 - SQL injection `(SQLI)` is a code injection technique that alters SQL commands and exposes hidden data.
-It could bypass authentication then accesses, modifies, and deletes data in a database.
+It bypasses authentication then accesses, modifies, and deletes data in a database.

 The execution of a prepared statement consists of using `prepare()` and `execute()` methods.